Trentino Booking Booking

 Distance in km

-This route takes you through Stelvio National Park through snowy woods and meadows at the foot of the spectacular Valorz waterfalls.
+The route runs through snowy woods and meadows at the foot of the fascinating Valorz waterfalls.

-Should you meet any ‘real’ animals, please do not run towards them or shout.
+If you happen to meet any 'real' animals, please do not run towards them or shout.

-Enjoy the silence and the solemnity that this wood imprints in your mind.
+Enjoy the silence and the severity that this forest impresses on the mind.

 Route info